Forth Bridge

 Edinburgh: 'Firth of Forth' Three Bridges Sightseeing Cruise

 Your boat tour will depart from the South Queensferry, which is only a short distance from Scotland's bustling capital city of Edinburgh.
-Your tour will include magnificent views of the "three bridges", including the world-famous UNESCO World Heritage Forth Railway Bridge.
+Your tour will include magnificent views of the Three Bridges, including the world-famous UNESCO World Heritage Forth Bridge.
 In addition, you can take in the beautiful panoramas of the Edinburgh skyline, the Kingdom of Fife and the historic island of Inchcolm with its medieval abbey.
-As part of the tour you will stop at the island to drop off and pick up visitors.
-Cruise along and discover the magic of the red railway Forth Bridge, the Forth Road suspension bridge, and the longest three-tower, cable-stayed bridge in the world, Queensferry Crossing.
+As part of the tour you will stop at Inchcolm Island to drop off and pick up visitors.
+Explore the island when you purchase a landing pass from the on board bar.
+Cruise along and discover the magic of the Forth Bridge, the Forth Road suspension bridge, and the longest three-tower, cable-stayed bridge in the world, Queensferry Crossing.
 For your comfort, relax onboard in the heated observation lounge or on the outside decks, and listen to the guided commentary while you enjoy a drink from the bar.
 During your tour, you will find plenty of opportunities to both see and photograph a wide variety of marine wildlife including seabirds, porpoises and seals.

-From Edinburgh: Loch Ness, Glencoe, & the Highlands Day Tour
+Edinburgh: Loch Ness, Glencoe, Coos & the Highlands Day Tour

-4. From Edinburgh: Loch Ness, Glencoe, & the Highlands Day Tour
+Edinburgh: Loch Ness, Glencoe, Coos & the Highlands Day Tour

 Immerse yourself in the history of Scotland on this day tour that takes you to all of the most important sites in Scotland.
 Visit the Highlands, Cairngorms National Park, Loch Ness, and more.
-Your day begins on the Royal Mile in Edinburgh, where a coach will pick you up for your day of adventure.
+Your day begins on the Royal Mile in Edinburgh, where you will be picked up to begin your day of adventure.
 As you head towards the Highlands, see the fantastic Forth Bridges.
-You can try some delicious home baking when you stop in the beautiful Highland town of Pitlochry.
+You can buy some Scottish goodies and meet the famous Hairy Coos as we make a stop in Perthshire.
 From there, continue on through the Cairngorms National Park, where you will enjoy stunning scenery amidst the unique wilderness of the National Park.
 Take a break at Loch Ness, which is famous all over the world for its beauty and mystery.
 From here, you will have the chance to take a 'monster spotting' cruise, visit Urquhart Castle, and look for the famous monster for yourself.
 Next, visit Glen Coe, a broodingly beautiful spot steeped in history.
 As you stand at the mouth of the glen, you'll feel the past come to life as your guide tells you about the terrible massacre of the Clan.
 On your way home, you pass by the beautiful city of Stirling, where you view its stunning castle from a distance and learn more about the exploits of William Wallace that were dramatized in the film Braveheart.

-From Edinburgh: St Andrews & Fishing Villages of Fife Tour
+From Edinburgh: St Andrews and Fishing Villages of Fife Tour

-6. From Edinburgh: St Andrews & Fishing Villages of Fife Tour
+From Edinburgh: St Andrews and Fishing Villages of Fife Tour

 From Edinburgh: St Andrews & Fife's Fishing Villages